manuelbieh/react-book/ecosystem/internationalization.md

 import Greeting from './Greeting.js';
 ```

-Not only have we imported the actual component, but we have also gained access the extended props `t`, `i18n` and `tReady` via i18next.
+Not only have we imported the actual component, but we have also gained access to the extended props `t`, `i18n` and `tReady` via i18next.

 The `t` function forms the central function for everything related to translations.
 It is passed a **translation** **key** and will return the translated value to us, based on the chosen language.